-- Speakers include local MPs, journalists, lawyers, war veterans and prison workers: all of whom provide alternative views on British values and encourage pupils to take an open and interested approach to the world around them. - In lessons all students are encouraged to debate and discuss ideas, sharing and defending their beliefs in a way that is collaborative and supportive. - Teachers model positive behaviour and democratic values in their interactions with colleagues and students. - Assemblies are frequently used as vehicles through which tutors and tutor groups present to the wider community, examples of key moments, people or ideas from British history. - Lessons are exploited when appropriate to provide forums in which students can learn more about and question the notions of liberty, justice, democracy, law, governance, faith and belief systems.
-As a multicultural school we take care to ensure that all students feel safe, secure and able to celebrate their own and each others' backgrounds, beliefs and cultural practices. - The Politics Society invites speakers in to discuss democracy, tolerance and the rule of law.
-The society is open to all students from Year 7 to 13. - The Drake Society meets regularly and encourages debate amongst Sixth Formers about issues associated with Fundamental British Values. - The school holds mock general elections and referendums to shadow national events.
-Students lead whole-school campaigns and external speakers are invited in to explain the issues at stake.
-Results are published and provoke lively discussion.
+- Speakers could include local MPs, journalists, lawyers, war veterans and prison workers: all of whom provide alternative views on British values and encourage pupils to take an open and interested approach to the world around them - In lessons all students are encouraged to debate and discuss ideas, sharing and defending their beliefs in a way that is collaborative and supportive - Teachers model positive behaviour and democratic values in their interactions with colleagues and pupils - Assemblies are often used as vehicles through which tutors and tutor groups present to the wider community, examples of key moments, people or ideas from British history - Lessons are used when appropriate to provide forums in which students can learn more about and question the notions of liberty, justice, democracy, law, governance, faith and belief systems.
+As a multicultural school we take care to ensure that all students feel safe, secure and able to celebrate their own and each others' backgrounds, beliefs and cultural practices. - The school holds mock general elections and referendums to shadow national events.
+Pupils lead whole-school charity events and external speakers are invited in to explain the issues at stake.